-All such payments shall be made in accordance with an issue and paying agency agreement dated 16th December, 2016 as supplemented by a supplemental agency agreement dated 15th December, 2017 (such amended and restated agency agreement as further amended, restated, supplemented or replaced from time to time, the Agency Agreement) between, inter alios, the Issuer and The Bank of New York Mellon, London Branch (the Issuing and Paying Agent) a copy of which is available for inspection at the offices of the Issuing and Paying Agent at One Canada Square, Canary Wharf, London E14 5AL, and subject to and in accordance with the terms and conditions set forth below.
+All such payments shall be made in accordance with an amended and restated issue and paying agency agreement dated 16th December, 2016 as supplemented by a supplemental issue and paying agency agreement dated 15th December, 2017 and a second supplemental issue and paying agency agreement dated 14th December, 2018 (such amended and restated issue and paying agency agreement as further amended, restated, supplemented or replaced from time to time, the Agency Agreement) between, inter alios, the Issuer and The Bank of New York Mellon, London Branch (the Issuing and Paying Agent) a copy of which is available for inspection at the offices of the Issuing and Paying Agent at One Canada Square, Canary Wharf, London E14 5AL, and subject to and in accordance with the terms and conditions set forth below.
 All such payments shall be made upon presentation and surrender of this Global Note at the offices of the Issuing and Paying Agent by transfer to an account denominated in the Specified Currency maintained by the bearer with a bank in the principal financial centre in the country of that currency or, if this is a Global Note denominated in euro, by transfer to a euro account (or any other account to which euro may be credited or transferred) maintained by the payee with a bank in the principal financial centre of any member state of the European Union.
 If the applicable Pricing Supplement specifies that new global note (NGN) form is applicable, the Issuer shall procure that details of each such payment shall be entered pro rata in the records of the ICSDs (as defined below) (which expression in this Global Note means the records that each ICSD holds for its customers which reflect the amount of such customers' interests in the Notes (but excluding any interest in any Notes of one ICSD shown in the records of another ICSD)) and in the case of any payment of principal, and upon any such entry being made, the nominal amount of the Global Note recorded in the records of the ICSD and represented by this Global Note shall be reduced by the aggregate nominal amount of the Notes so redeemed.
-For the purposes of this Global Note ICSD means either Euroclear Bank S.A./N.V.
-(Euroclear) or Clearstream Banking, S.A., Luxembourg (Clearstream, Luxembourg).
+For the purposes of this Global Note ICSD means either Euroclear Bank SA/NV (Euroclear) or Clearstream Banking, S.A.
+(Clearstream, Luxembourg).